 On April 10, 2018, under Public Law 115-123, HUD allocated \$37,943,000 in Community Development Block Grant Disaster Recovery Funds to the State of Georgia in response to two tornadoes occurring in January 2017 and Hurricane Irma.
-Additionally, on January 27, 2020 under Federal Register Notice 85 FR 4681, HUD allocated an additional \$13,015,596 in funding to the State of Georgia for infrastructure activities.
 HUD identified three zip codes as "most impacted and distressed" and required that at least 80 percent of the allocation must first seek to address unmet needs within those areas.
 In addition, 15 counties were deemed eligible for FEMA individual and public assistance and are therefore eligible for the remaining 20% of the funds.
 This Action Plan will detail the proposed use of all funds, criteria for eligibility and how the use of these funds will address long-term recovery and restoration, unmet needs, and program administration.

-1. Introduction.
+1. Introduction